 - Invest in a set of durable containers to help keep the food from getting smushed.
 These are our favorite containers, whether you like glass, recycled plastic or stainless steel.

-- Pack balanced snacks that include a fruit or a veggie and a protein or a fat.
-It’s great if it includes all of these food groups, but having at least one item of produce and either a fat or a protein means that the snack will keep your toddler full longer.
+- Pack snacks, most of the time, that have more than one food group.
+Aim to include fruit or a veggie and a protein or a fat.
+(Having at least one item of produce and either a fat or a protein means that the snack will keep your toddler full longer.)
+But also remember that appetite can vary, so even if you pack a “balanced” snack, the kids may not eat all of it.

 - Be flexible!
 While I always keep a snack or two in my bag for myself and my kids, there’s something to be said for going with the flow.
 If your toddler doesn’t want what you’ve packed or you happen to be somewhere that has delicious snack options, go for it!